 The shoulder joint is formed by a combination of muscles and tendons designed to support the humerus (upper arm bone), shoulder blade (scapula), and collar bone.
-We have a great deal of range of motion that allows throwing motions and scratching our back.
-However this great flexibility puts the shoulder at risk to overuse syndromes and injuries.
+The human body has a great deal of range of motion that allows throwing motions and reaching the back; however, this great flexibility puts the shoulder at risk to overuse syndromes and injuries.

-Shoulder pain may start in the shoulder itself or from the surrounding muscles, tendons, and ligaments.
-Many patients will present to the clinic with complaints of joint pain in the shoulder not directly related to the neck and elbow.
-Common causes are arthritis, inflammation of the tendons (tendinitis), inflammation of the bursa (bursitis), or even a tear of a supporting structure such as the rotator cuff or a ligament.
-An x-ray or MRI may be necessary to further evaluate the source of pain.
+Shoulder pain may start in the shoulder itself but it’s not uncommon for it to come from the surrounding muscles, tendons, and ligaments either.
+Common causes for shoulder pain includes arthritis, inflammation of the tendons (tendinitis), inflammation of the bursa (bursitis), or even a tear of a supporting structure such as the rotator cuff or a ligament.
+An x-ray or MRI may be necessary to evaluate the source of the pain further.

 Non-surgical treatment options include a peripheral joint injection that places a strong anti-inflammatory into the joint itself to decrease pain and irritation.
 If you have already had a cortisone injection, we recommend not risking additional damage with repeated injections.
-Instead, consider regenerative medicine treatments such as platelet rich plasma, stem cell and/or growth factor injection therapy.
-Physical therapy may also be necessary in combination with the nonsurgical treatment.
+Instead, consider regenerative medicine treatments such as platelet-rich plasma, stem cells inject therapy, and/or growth factor injection therapy.
+Physical therapy may also be necessary in combination with any non-surgical treatment option.